How To Make Sublimation Prints Brighter? (9 Easy Ways)

 3. Use The Right Temperature

-Sublimation is about getting your art or text printed on a fabric which means it is heat pressed to get the contents printed on it.
+Sublimation is about getting your art or text printed on a substrate which means it is heat-pressed to get the contents printed on it.
 This makes the temperature of the sublimation process another important factor to pay heed to when looking for brighter sublimation prints.

-Usually, a temperature of 385 degrees Fahrenheit for a minute is sufficient to get a well-infused, bright sublimation print but this varies with the type of printer and the fabric at hand.
-You need to make sure what temperature is required by the respective fabric to get the print on as well as the pressure and time required, as discussed later.
+Usually, a temperature of 385 degrees Fahrenheit for a minute is sufficient to get a well-infused, bright sublimation print but this varies with the type of sublimation supplies and the substrate at hand.
+You need to make sure what temperature is required by the respective substrate to get the print on as well as the pressure and time required, as discussed later.

-Make sure that the fabric is not heated for too long so as to burn it or blotch out the prints.
+Make sure that it is not heated for too long so as to burn it or blotch out the prints.

 4. Select The Right Amount Of Time

-When you decide on a particular temperature for a fabric to work with, the next factor to determine is the time.
-It is equally crucial as heat pressing a fabric for less than the ideal time leads to dull and sparse printing with a lack of detail whereas heating it for greater than the required time renders it burnt and of no use.
+When you decide on a particular temperature to work with, the next factor to determine is the time.
+It is equally crucial as heat pressing for less than the ideal time leads to dull and sparse printing with a lack of detail whereas heating it for greater than the required time renders it burnt and of no use.

 5. Give Enough Pressure